-With all of the difficulties of learning from home, there has been a growing concern that some children are falling behind.
-You and your child are not alone!
+With all of the difficulties of learning from home, there has been a growing concern that some children who have or have had to learn remotely are falling behind.
+If this is true for your family, you and your child are not alone!
 There are some things you can do to help this situation:

 - Keep up with your child’s online learning.
 Read and respond to any emails you get from the teacher, and keep your child on task.
 It can be difficult because it requires the parent to have yet another responsibility in this already hectic year.
 Some things that can help are giving your child a space just for study and using punishments and rewards to keep her doing her work as assigned.
 Consider dividing up responsibilities between spouses or an older child.
 For instance, math and science could be the responsibility of one parent, while reading, history, and geography could be with another.